Skip to main content

 Graph showing solar max and solar plus warranties

-What’s it going to cost to produce your own power and turn your roof into an energy-producing asset?
+What’s it going to cost to produce your power and turn your roof into an energy-producing asset?
 We can't give you an exact price for a roof without knowing all the many factors that go into calculating the cost.
 Factors such as the square footage of the roof, average yearly power consumption, and square feet of roof on sun-facing slopes, just to name a few.

 birds eye view of house with sun facing roof slopes

 GAF is launching the new Timberline Solar ES state by state in phases.
-If you are considering the new solar roof and want to be first on the list as it becomes available in your state.
+If you are considering a new solar shingle roof and want to be first on the list as it becomes available in your state.
 You can submit your information below and we will contact you to discuss your solar goals as soon as your market is open.

 Nicole Corson